 The final deliverables will include: (1) the guidebook on the SRM process and (b) a final report that documents the entire project.

-Status: The interim report is expected 2nd quarter 2014.
+Status: The panel has reviewed the interim report.
+The draft guidebook is expected 2nd quarter 2014.